BigDataBiology/argNorm/README.md

 argnorm [tool] -i [original_annotation.tsv] -o [annotation_result_with_aro.tsv]
 ```

-## Quick Example 1: argNorm as a command line tool
+## Example 1: argNorm as a command line tool

 Here is a quick demo of running argNorm on the command line.